CPMpy/cpmpy/README.md

 ### Open Source

-CPMpy is run as an open-source project.
+CPMpy has the open-source [MIT license]( https://github.com/cpmpy/cpmpy/blob/master/LICENSE) and is run as an open-source project.
 All discussions happen on Github, even between direct colleagues, and all changes are reviewed through pull requests.

 Join us!
 We welcome any feedback and contributions.
 You are also free to reuse any parts in your own project.
 A good starting point to contribute is to add your models to the examples folder.